MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 <img src="media/Footsteps.png" alt="Step 06" width="30" style="max-width:100%;vertical-align:middle;padding-bottom:3px;"> Step 06: Create the custom connector
 ===========================
+In these next steps, you will create a custom connector.
+This connection will be used in the Flow to write back any survey data you decide to share globally.

+To create the custom connector follow the steps below:

-1. Open <https://make.powerapps.com> , on the left menu list, collapse Data, Click Custom Connectors.
+1. Open <https://make.powerapps.com>.
+From the left menu, collapse **Data** and click on **Custom Connectors**.

     ![](media/92d21c4e3bc356ce5b5f268c9387ad98.png)

-2. In the right, collapse New custom connector, then choose Import an OpenAPI file.
+2. In the right, collapse **New custom connector**.
+Choose **Import an OpenAPI file**.

     ![](media/8f74def55cf043eedf5327b6e13cb43d.png)

-3. In the pop window, input Connector name "UploadJSONToAzure" [DO NOT USE OTHER NAMES], click Import to choose "UploadJSONToAzure.swagger.json" from where you put it in your computer.
-Then click Continue.
+3. In the popup window:
+    1. Set the **Connector name** to **UploadJSONToAzure** [DO NOT USE ANY OTHER NAMES]

+    1. Click **Import** and browse for the **UploadJSONToAzure.swagger.json** file you downloaded in the prerequisite steps that you saved to your computer.

+    2. Click **Continue**.

     ![](media/63e8c07bd3fd2e1bbe813c070ef2188b.png)